druespin/Ferrys/README.md

 # Ferrys

-FerryTime app provides a schedule for the ferries sailing between Surat Thani and 3 islands in the Gulf of Thailand:
+Ferrys app provides schedule of the ferries sailing between Surat Thani and 3 islands in the Gulf of Thailand:
 Koh Samui, Koh Phangan and Koh Tao.

 ## Dependency